bihealth/kiosc-server/docs/source/usage_interface.rst

   search for errors in log entries for the project with UUID ``0f0556cf-0e9f-4923-b2b9-49e573b893f0``

+``shiny seapiper type:containertemplate``
+  search for container templates containing either shiny or seapiper in the title, description, or repository

+``"starting app" type:containerlogentry``
+  search for logs containing the string "starting app" (the quotes are needed because the search string contains a space)

 For complex searches involving multiple terms you can press the *Advanced Search* button to the left of the search box.
+In that case, enter one search term per line (no need to quote them), and add the keywords in the boxes at the bottom.